OlivierDuchateau/FreeBSD-XFCE-4.15/README.md

 * https://simon.shimmerproject.org/2019/10/19/xfce-4-15-development-phase-starting/
 * https://wiki.xfce.org/releng/4.16/roadmap

-## List of ports marked BROKEN due to gtk2 support removal
+## Lists of "doomed" ports

-These are ports from software not being updated by its upstream, and not likely to be ported to gtk3.
-So these are most probably going to be removed from the FreeBSD ports tree.
+### These are outdated, unmaintained software which will stop  working with the update.
+They will be removed at the time of update or markeqd deprecated with a short spiration.

+- deskutils/orage
 - print/xfce4-print
 - science/xfce4-equake-plugin
-- deskutils/xfce4-generic-slider
+- x11-toolkits/libxfce4gui
-- deskutils/xfce4-volumed
+- x11/xfce4-embed-plugin
-- deskutils/orage
+- x11/xfce4-quicklauncher-plugin
 - x11/xfce4-wmdock-plugin
-- x11/xfce4-quicklauncher-plugin
-- x11/xfce4-embed-plugin
-- x11-toolkits/libxfce4gui

-## List of ports failing to build due to other issues

-These ones are failing to build due to various changes to XFCE core libraries.

-I'm guessing these have a better chance of being fixed.
-The fixes are trivial for some.
-Some of these already got fixes in the head of their repository

-- sysutils/xfce4-bsdcpufreq-plugin
+### These have updates sitting in their repos and the next release will fix them.
+They will be marked BROKEN for the time being, but updates are expected soon.

-- deskutils/xfce4-notes-plugin (*)
+- deskutils/xfce4-notes-plugin
-- sysutils/xfce4-cpugraph-plugin (*)
+- sysutils/xfce4-cpugraph-plugin
-- x11/xfce4-verve-plugin (*)
+- x11/xfce4-verve-plugin
-- x11-clocks/xfce4-stopwatch-plugin (*)
+- x11-clocks/xfce4-stopwatch-plugin

-(*) has commits with fixes in upstream repo (not tested)
+### These are not maintained by xfce@, so while maintainers will be informed I will only mark them as broken at time of update.

+deskutils/xfce4-generic-slider
+deskutils/xfce4-volumed
+sysutils/xfce4-bsdcpufreq-plugin